 Next Steps for Retirement Planning

 - When planning out your retirement income, don’t forget to take into account Social Security payments.
 To get an idea of what you’re on track to receive, stop by SmartAsset’s Social Security calculator.

 - Retirement planning is a complicated process: You’ll have to anticipate income needs, plan for taxes and make an investment plan that balances risk and return.
 That’s why it’s smart to work with a financial advisor who specializes in retirement planning.
 Finding the right financial advisor that fits your needs doesn’t have to be hard.
-SmartAsset’s free tool matches you with financial advisors in your area in 5 minutes.
-If you’re ready to be matched with local advisors that will help you achieve your financial goals, get started now.
+SmartAsset’s free tool matches you with up to three financial advisors in your area, and you can interview your advisor matches at no cost to decide which one is right for you.
+If you’re ready to find an advisor who can help you achieve your financial goals, get started now.